 Emily Crawford, DVM

 Emily Crawford is the founder and owner of Waterbury Veterinary Hospital.
+She is Fear Free certified.
 She received her Doctorate of Veterinary Medicine from The Ohio State University in 1999, fulfilling her childhood dream of becoming a veterinarian.
 As a child she learned to love all creatures: Her family bred and raised terriers, she rode and worked with horses at every opportunity, and spent endless hours at the nearby Cincinnati Zoo.
 During veterinary school she worked as an emergency equine technician and also as a research assistant studying cancer treatments in dogs and people.

 After receiving her veterinary degree she received additional training at the Angell Animal Medical Center of Western New England during a year-long internship.
 She moved to Vermont in June, 2000 and practiced in Hanover, NH for several years prior to relocating to Waterbury in 2006.